-We consider prayer in all its aspects, which are numerous, as a means par excellence to acquire the oil of the Spirit in an exchange of friendship with the Father.
-Our spirituality is marked both by what is new and what is old, expressing a renewal of tradition by the breath of the Holy Spirit,
+We consider prayer a means to acquire the oil of the Spirit in friendship with the Father.
+Our spirituality is marked both by what is new and what is old, expressing a renewal of tradition by the breath of the Holy Spirit.

 Our friendship with God is nourished by continual prayer according to the Eastern Christian tradition and by faithfully following the Carmelite tradition of contemplative prayer.

 Quiet contemplative prayer is essential to our lives.
 We believe that leading a contemplative life allows us to adhere to the beatitude of those who see God and become progressively more like Him, thus confirming the words of Saint John: “When Jesus will appear, we know we shall be like Him for we shall see Him as He is.”
 (1 Jn 3:2).

 This heart to heart relationship with God bears much fruit.
 In effect, this contemplative life leads us to an openness, both at a personal and communal level, to the action of the Holy Spirit.
-We are called to surrender more and more to the Spirit, both personally and at a community level and thus to become collaborators of the Holy Spirit.
+We are called to surrender with increasing abandon and to become collaborators with the Holy Spirit.

 “Contemplation is but a secret, peaceful, and loving inflow of God.
 If you give it space, it sets man on fire with the spirit of love.”
 (Saint John of the Cross).

 Adoration of the Blessed Sacrament

 We take turns, each day, to spend time in adoration of the Blessed Sacrament, the Sun of Love.
-As we persevere in this quiet prayer we shall enter into a ‘letting go’ of our works and penetrate into the gaze of the One who IS.
+As we persevere in this quiet prayer we let go of our works and allow the gaze of the One Who Is to penetrate us.